CovertLab/wcEcoli/docs/style-guide.md

   correctly.

 ### Exceptions
-* Use the bare `except:` clause only when just printing/logging the traceback and in debugging tools.
+* Use the bare `except:` clause only when just printing/logging the traceback and re-raising the exception, or in a debugging tool.
 * Limit a `try` clause to a narrow range of code so it only doesn't bury totally unexpected exceptions.
 * Use a `with` statement or `try`/`finally` to ensure cleanup gets done, like closing a file.
 * Any kind of failure should raise an explicit exception.
-* Derive exceptions from `Exception` rather than `BaseException` unless catching this exception is almost always the wrong thing to do, like `KeyboardInterrupt`.
+* Derive exceptions from `Exception` rather than `BaseException` unless catching this exception is almost always the wrong thing to do, like `KeyboardInterrupt` and `SystemExit`.
 * When raising exceptions, aim to answer "What went wrong?" rather than just indicating "A problem occurred."